 2. Can you come up with any simple meals on your own using those ingredients?
 If you need more ingredients to round out the meal, write them down on your grocery list.
 If you are unsure of what to make or want to try something new, see step 3!

 3. Sit down at a computer (or use your phone), use google or your favorite website (chelseajyoung.com) and scan for foods that match what you have on hand.
-I usually type ‘paleo’ in to come up with recipes that eliminate dairy and gluten.
+Did you know I have MEAL PLANNER you can use?
+Check out how to use it HERE!

 4. Come up with 4 or 5 dinner meals to make & plan to double the portions for 2 of these meals so that you have leftover lunches.
 Write down extra ingredients you will need to make these meals on your grocery list.
 Look for opportunities to swap out or add in ingredients that you already have to save money and opportunities to slim down your pantry!
 (Example: a recipe calls for brown rice and you have quinoa.
-Use quinoa instead! ) I try to shoot for 1 red meat dinner, 1 fish dinner, 1 poultry or egg dinner & 1 vegetarian dinner a week.
-I tend to base my dinners around the protein I have on hand.
+Use quinoa instead! ) I try to shoot for 3-4 vegetarian/ vegan dinners a week, one fish and one meat.
+I tend to base my dinners around the vegetables I have on hand.